Don't have a Library option in the Main Menu bar?

 It is important to note that a "Shared" status refers to both media that you have shared with other individuals as well as media that is published to a course.
 Meaning if you select Not Shared as a status but then also select a Term or Course, you will not get any results, because those filters are mutually exclusive.

-How does it get there
+How does media get into my Library

 - Uploading media to Echo; you own this media.